randombits-dev/randombits/src/snippits/image-text/privacy.md

-## What information do we collect?
+## What information do you collect?

 No personal information is collected.